I am automatically suspicious of anyone with a strongly-held view on the Oxford comma.1

 The most commonly-cited reason is that the Oxford comma is grammatically important because it objectively reduces ambiguity, e.g.:

 In this sentence, adding the Oxford comma eliminates ambiguity, because without it, you might think the dogs’ names are Jack and Jill.

 But of course, the only reason that example works is because “dogs” is pluralized.
 If you take out the plural:

 The critical insight is that the ambiguity arises not from the presence or lack of the Oxford comma, but from poor sentence construction.
-In all of the above examples, simply writing “I spoke to Jack, Jill, and my dog[s]” would eliminate any ambiguity, and whether you use the Oxford comma doesn’t matter.
+In both of the above examples, simply writing “I spoke to Jack, Jill[,] and my dog[s]” would eliminate any ambiguity, and whether you use the Oxford comma doesn’t matter.

-However, the fact that the Oxford comma is, in reality, grammatically irrelevant brings me back to my aforementioned suspicion of those who have strongly-held views on the comma.
-In a way, caring about the Oxford comma is almost a form of counter-signalling: because the Oxford comma actually has no underlying grammatical value, a strongly-held view on the comma does little to signal one’s grammatical chops - and instead only ends up meta-signalling the desire to signal one’s grammatical chops.
+Accordingly, the reason I am suspicious of those with strongly-held views on the Oxford comma is because caring about the Oxford comma is almost a form of counter-signalling: because the Oxford comma actually has no underlying grammatical value, a strongly-held view on the comma does little to signal one’s grammatical chops—and instead only ends up meta-signalling the desire to signal one’s grammatical chops.

 - Unless you are Oakhurst Dairy. [return]